hacknpatch/driver/README.md

 # driver
 I have only tested this driver in ubuntu 22.04 so far with the kernel `6.5.0-14-generic`.
 I would have like to cross-compile for 32bit arm and test with qemu via github actions if I had time.

+TODOs:
+* encryption using linux kernel API.
+* locking.
+* clean up the state logic.

 ## build